TickleThePanda/carpe-dm/src/plans/unbound.md

 the correct place on a map.
 She knows a little of the history of the tombs.

-> This is to Tomb of *TOMB NAME* where the old Lords, *IMPRISONING
+> This is to the Tomb of the Last Rehani where the old Lords are buried
-> PARTY* buried, from before our current Lords, *CURRENT LORDS* came
+> - this is from before our current Lords, the Morcants came here.
-> here.
-Unfortunately - we those who worship Ilmater (the God of
+> Unfortunately - we those who worship Ilmater (the God of Endurance) -
-> Endurance) - we're not that good at keeping detailed records of
+> we're not that good at keeping detailed records of history.
-> history.
 >
 > From my study of our small collection of histories, I can tell you
 > that their rule was tumultuous.
 There were different powers at play
-> within the city leaders and part of that lead to their declining power
+> within the city leaders.
+I think that lead to their declining power
-> and, ultimately, their family relying on the support and marriage with
+> and, ultimately, to the marriage of their daughter with the Morcant
-> *CURRENT LORDS* to maintain any form of power.
+> family.
 >
 > I'm sorry I can't be any more helpful with the details here.
 >